Quest for Cures - Collaborative Teams Awards

 This scheme has been established to acknowledge the growing importance of international and interdisciplinary team approaches to discoveries and bringing benefits to people with a brain tumour faster.

-development for medulloblastoma
+New drug development for medulloblastoma

 Medulloblastoma is the most common malignant brain tumour in children and causes 10% of cancer deaths.
 Large studies of tumour-tissue have identified four subgroups of medulloblastoma in patients, but only children with the two least aggressive subgroups have new treatment options.
 For those children with aggressive, “Group 3" tumours, survival is dismal and treatment is devastating.